PratishBuzzra/frontend-mentor-Social-links-profile/README.md

-# Frontend Mentor - Single price grid component solution
+# Frontend Mentor - Social links profile solution

-This is a solution to the [Single price grid component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
+This is a solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-### Table of contents
+## Table of contents

 - [Overview](#overview)
   - [The challenge](#the-challenge)